mrbazzan/oo_design/README.md

 - dive_logging.py ---------------- Dive Logging and Surface Air Consumption Rate

     `The Surface Air Consumption Rate is used by SCUBA divers to predict the air consumption at a particular depth.`

+- rational_number.py ---------------- Rational Numbers

+    `A class that saves a rational number and perform arithmetic operations on this number or between two rational numbers.

+    The values are returned in proper fraction form e.g 4/5, 6/7 et. c.`

 ## NOTES

 - When defining new instance variable in a subclass, it must start out doing everything the superclass does.